cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Milestone 1 (published in August 2007) was dedicated to developers, showing that the new architecture concepts work.
      Milestone 2 (August 2008), 3 (December 2008), 4 and 4a (February 2009)
-     already offeedr enough functionality to be applied by end users.
+     already offered enough functionality to be applied by end users.
    - Milestone 6 was released in November 2009.
    - Further developers, architects and designers for this project are very welcome.